aniketmaurya/fastpages-blog/_posts/2020-07-26-fastapi-tf-webapp.md

 > Tutorial for [Image Classification with Tensorflow](https://aniketmaurya.ml/blog/tensorflow/deep%20learning/2019/05/12/image-classification-with-tf2.html)

-First we create a function `load_model`, which will return a MobileNet CNN Model with pretrained weights i.e. it is already trained to classify 1000 unique category of images.
+We create a function `load_model`, which will return a MobileNet CNN Model with pre-trained weights i.e. it is already trained to classify 1000 unique categories of images.

 ```python
 import tensorflow as tf